ugr-sail/sinergym/docs/source/pages/usage-example.rst

 .. literalinclude:: ../../../scripts/try_env.py
     :language: python

-The script instantiates a sample environment (``Eplus-demo-v1``) using ``gym.make``.
-It then runs a simulation of an episode and displays the average monthly rewards obtained.
+The script instantiates a sample environment using ``gym.make``.
+It then runs a simulation.
 Note how the actions performed are randomly sampled from the action space.

 Once the execution is complete, the resources are freed using ``env.close()``.